Pvt. Joseph Donald Lajzer

 The Japanese soldiers searched Joe and the others.
 The first soldier took his watch.
 The next Japanese soldier took his lighter and gave him matches.
 A third soldier took the matches.

-Joe and his company made their way to Mariveles.
-The men stayed there for a day.
+Joe and his company made their way to Mariveles and stayed there for a day.
 They were fed a spoonful of rice and a square piece of bacon.
 Joe and two other men pulled their food so that they would each get a larger portion.

 Joe took part in the death march and recalled that the POWs had no food, no water and no rest.
 On the march, he tried to help the weaker POWs to march.
 One of these was Maj.
 Havelock Nelson.